 Information about a patient's general condition may be released only if the inquiry specifically identifies the patient by name.
 No information will be given if a request does not include a specific patient's name or if the patient exercises the right to opt out of being listed in the hospital directory.

 As long as the patient has not requested that information be withheld, a condition report may be provided to individuals, including the media, who inquire without obtaining permission from the patient.
-To request a trauma patient condition report, call (402) 449-4080.
-For all other media requests, contact our public relations team.
+To request a trauma patient condition report, contact our public relations team.

 CHI Health uses the following condition reports:

 Patient is awaiting physician assessment or is currently being evaluated by a physician.

 Vital signs* are stable and within normal limits.
 Patient is conscious and comfortable.
 Indicators are favorable.

 Vital signs are stable and within normal limits.
 Patient is conscious, but may be uncomfortable.
 Indicators are favorable.

 Vital signs may be unstable and not within normal limits.
 Patient is acutely ill.
 Indicators are questionable.

 Vital signs are unstable and not within normal limits.
 Patient may be unconscious.
 Indicators are unfavorable.

 Treated and Transferred